Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

-Also, according to World Bank Data, the combined population of ASEAN countries makes it the third largest in the world behind India and China.
+Also, according to World Bank Data2, the combined population of ASEAN countries makes it the third largest in the world behind India and China.

 This leads to a much larger population of online shoppers in this region, who are all eager to import products they perceive have high quality at reasonable prices.
 As such, many Australian products and brands are also seeing success in the region such as Quiksilver, Blackmores, and Shona Joy among others.

-Data from We Are Social and Hootsuite, mentions that online purchases for most product categories have been increasing over the years, including from Southeast Asian countries:
+Data from We Are Social and Hootsuite6, mentions that online purchases for most product categories have been increasing over the years, including from Southeast Asian countries:

 What this tells us is that consumers in Southeast Asia are willing to purchase Australian brands which they perceive have good quality and are hard to find locally.